What causes bipolar disorder?

 However, this does not necessarily mean that there is a ‘bipolar gene’ family links are likely to be much more complex.
-For example, researchers think that environmental factors can also be triggers for experiencing symptoms of bipolar disorder.
-And for most people, family members are an influential part of your environment as you grow up.
+For example, researchers think that environmental factors can also be triggers for experiencing symptoms of bipolar disorder – for most people, family members are an influential part of your environment as you grow up.

 Can drugs cause bipolar disorder?

-Medication, drugs or alcohol can’t cause you to develop bipolar disorder, but they can cause you to experience some bipolar symptoms.
+Medication, drugs or alcohol cannot cause you to develop bipolar disorder, but they can cause you to experience some bipolar symptoms.
 For example:

 - Some antidepressants can cause mania or hypomania as a side effect.
-If you begin to experience mania after taking antidepressants for depression, this might lead your doctor to give you an incorrect diagnosis of bipolar disorder, or prescribe you more medication.
-But in this case, it’s usually worth waiting to see if your symptoms pass without treatment first.
+If you begin to experience mania after taking antidepressants for depression, this might lead your doctor to give you an incorrect diagnosis of bipolar disorder or prescribe you more medication.
+But in this case, it is usually worth waiting to see if your symptoms pass without treatment first.

 - Alcohol or street drugs can cause you to experience symptoms similar to both mania and depression.
 It can often be difficult to distinguish the effects of alcohol and drugs from your mental health symptoms.